slevithan/oniguruma-to-es/README.md

     <td align="middle">☑️</td>
     <td align="middle">☑️</td>
     <td>
-      ● Supported at top level if no top-level alternation or used within the first alternative<br>
+      ● Supported if used at top level and no top-level alternation is used<br>
     </td>
   </tr>
   <tr valign="top">